stfc/pearl-docs/content/03-02_containers.rst

 Using Containers
 ################

+Whilst you are able to run programs directly on the host OS, most of the workloads run on PEARL use containers and much of this documentation assumes you are doing so.

 Container support on PEARL is provided through `Singularity <https://sylabs.io/singularity/>`_.
 It is an integral part of the cluster, and Singularity commands can be executed natively on any login or compute node without the need to load any additional modules.

-Pearl is connected to the `NVIDIA GPU Cloud <https://www.nvidia.com/en-us/gpu-cloud/>`_ which is also known as NGC.
+PEARL is connected to the `NVIDIA GPU Cloud <https://www.nvidia.com/en-us/gpu-cloud/>`_ which is also known as NGC.
 This is a catalogue of pre-optimized deep learning framework containers designed to make full use of the DGX-2’s GPUs in both single and multi-GPU configurations.

 Please see the `NVIDIA Docker Containers for Deep Learning Frameworks User Guide <https://docs.nvidia.com/deeplearning/frameworks/user-guide/index.html>`_ for more information on running deep learning containers and `Running NGC Containers Using Singularity <https://docs.nvidia.com/ngc/ngc-user-guide/singularity.html>`_ guide for more information.